rockhazard/rwal/README.md

 directory.

 * Configuration:
 rwal autoconfigures itself for the supported environments, for the most part.
-A settings folder is created as `[home]/.config/rwall`.
+A settings folder is created as `[home]/.config/rwal`.
 Rwall.conf, background.conf, and images.txt files are created there.
-Use rwall.conf to set your image directories.
+Use rwal.conf to set your image directories.

 * Deployment instructions:
 Just download and run the script.
 Setup shortcuts for rwal.py, rwal.py -n, and rwal.py -p to turn your background into a rapid photo album experience.